Media Database: The Ultimate Guide

 - Is the database global?

-Or are there core markets, regions, industries, etc. that they specialize in?
-Your business will determine which type of database you require.
+Some databases specialize in core markets, regions, industries, etc. Your business will determine which type of database you require.

 - How often is contact information updated, new contacts added?

-You want this to be as frequently as possible.
+You want the answer to be “as frequently as possible.”
 Ideally, there’s a research team adding and updating thousands of records every day.